eunikehp/Election-Results/README.md

 # Election-Results

-ou’re part of an impartial research group that conducts phone surveys prior to local elections.
+You’re part of an impartial research group that conducts phone surveys prior to local elections.
 During this election season, the group conducted a survey to determine how many people would vote for Cynthia Ceballos vs. Justin Kerrigan in the mayoral election.